Freddie Freeman Player Props: Dodgers vs. Rockies

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .552, fueled by 42 extra-base hits.
+- Freeman leads Los Angeles in slugging percentage (.548) thanks to 42 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks third in batting average, eighth in on-base percentage, and seventh in slugging.
+- Among the qualified hitters in baseball, his batting average ranks fourth, his on-base percentage ranks eighth, and he is sixth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.